sykesd/suffixtree/README.md

 This fork differs from the [original](https://github.com/abahgat/suffixtree) by allowing for any Unicode code points in the strings inserted into the GST.

+It also contains changes in the handling of the references (indexes) during construction in order to make constructing very large trees faster.

 These modifications are offered under the same Apache License 2.0 as the original.

 The modifications are Copyright 2017 David Sykes